drwill/mash/AppSettings/README.md

 ## App.Config

 Included is support for loading settings from your app.config or web.config file.
+See the SampleApp for a working example.

 ## Developer support

 Useful information will be traced during loading.
 Watch your output window for any issues encountered.
 Any problems loading values will be returned in an aggregate exception, unless your property is decorated as Optional.

 Use the DevSettings property on the AppSettingsLoader class to override whatever settings would normally be loaded with development settings.
 If the DevSettings loader does not have the setting, the usual one will be loaded instead.
 See Mash.AppSettings.DevSettings for an implementation that reads developer-specific settings from a json file.

 ## What's New

+### December 6, 2018

+Converted project to target .NET Core 2.1.

 ### September 17, 2017